Composition Statistics (skbio.stats.composition)#

 Statistical tests for the differential abundance (DA) of components among groups of compositions.

-Perform a differential abundance test using ANCOM.
+Perform differential abundance test using ANCOM.

-T-test using Dirichlet-multinomial distribution.
+Perform t-test using Dirichlet-multinomial distribution.

 Fit a Dirichlet-multinomial linear mixed effects model.